 2.7-liter Twin-Turbo V6 Gas

-The Nautilus' 112.2-inch wheelbase accommodates a large and spacious cabin with a 190-inch long body.
-With the side mirrors folded, the SUV stands 78.7 inches wide, so it won't be squeezing into anything but the largest of parking spaces.
-The driver is seated high within the 66.2-inch tall Crossover, making it easy to see over busy streets and packed parking lots.
+The Nautilus' 112.2-inch wheelbase accommodates a large and spacious cabin with a 190-inch total body length.
+With the side mirrors folded, the SUV is 78.7 inches in width, so it won't be squeezing into anything but the largest of parking spaces.
+At 66.2-inches in height, the driver is seated high within the tall Crossover, making it easy to see over busy streets and packed parking lots.
 All these dimensions are on par with most rivals, including the Lincoln's curb weight, which ranges from 4,144 - 4,529 lbs.

 A total of 12 colors comprise the palette for the Lincoln Nautilus.
 The Standard can be dressed in Infinite Black, Silver Radiance, Magnetic Gray, Artisan Blue, and Ochre Brown.
 Five additional paints can be unlocked for $695: Red Carpet, Burgundy Velvet, Ceramic Pearl, Pristine White, and Iced Mocha.
 The Reserve gets the same choices, as well as Rhapsody Blue as another premium option.
 Several paints are dropped from the palette on the Black Label, but it gets exclusive access to the $1,750 Chroma Elite Copper paint.

 The Lincoln Nautilus puts more focus on looking good than performing well, but it isn't a totally uninspiring drive.
 The standard turbo-inline-four engine gets the job done, albeit lackadaisically.
-With 250 hp and 280 lb-ft on tap, the powertrain lugs the hefty SUV up to 60 mph in around seven seconds, which is on par, if slightly behind, similarly powered rivals.
+With 250 hp and 280 lb-ft on tap, the powertrain lugs the hefty SUV from 0- 60 mph in around seven seconds, which is on par, if slightly behind, similarly powered rivals.

-The available turbocharged V6 engine shaves almost a full second off this sprint time thanks to its far more impressive 335 hp and 380 lb-ft.
+The available turbocharged V6 engine shaves almost a full second off this sprint time thanks to its far more impressive 335 hp and 380 lb-ft, and will get you to top speed that much quicker.
 When properly equipped, the crossover is able to tow up to 3,500 lbs of braked weight with this powertrain.
 This is quite a bit below what leading rivals boast, with the Volvo XC90 able to pull 5,000 lbs.

 The four-cylinder engine can be paired with a front-wheel- or all-wheel drivetrain, but the V6 can only be had with all-wheel-drive.